 What happens with the data after collection?

-Covered lenders submit their data to the CFPB annually.
-The CFPB publishes it publicly with certain privacy protections applied.
-Regulators, researchers, and advocacy organizations use this data to identify potential disparities in approval rates, pricing, and credit access across demographic groups, geographies, and industries.
-The data becomes a permanent public record that shapes future regulatory enforcement and lending practices.
+Lenders submit data to the CFPB annually.
+The CFPB publishes it publicly with privacy protections.
+Regulators, researchers, and advocates use it to identify disparities in approval rates and credit access.
+The data becomes a permanent public record.

 Financial Disclaimer: This article provides educational information about CFPB Section 1071 and its impact on small business LOC applications.
 It does not constitute legal or compliance advice.
 Regulatory requirements may change due to ongoing litigation or CFPB rulemaking.
 Consult a qualified attorney for legal guidance on compliance obligations or applicant rights.